 Companies are facing new data security and privacy rules, including the EU’s General Data Protection Regulation (GDPR), which applies to any organization that does business in the EU and came into effect in May 2018.

 The balkanization of the internet will change how companies do business

-Country-specific requirements for companies to maintain data and application software within geographical boundaries where the businesses operating are expected to change how companies do business.
+Country-specific requirements for companies to maintain data and application software within the geographical boundaries in which the businesses operate are expected to change how companies do business.